opensearch-project/project-website/_posts/2026-04-07-Data-Prepper-2.15.md

 ---
 layout: post
-title: 'Data Prepper 2.15: Ingest data from Apache Iceberg and more!'
+title: 'Data Prepper 2.15: Ingest data from Apache Iceberg, Prometheus and more!'
 authors:
-  - dvenable
+  - pshenoy
   - srikanthpadakanti
   - hsotaro
+  - dvenable
 date: 2026-04-07 12:00:00 -0600
 categories:
   - releases
-excerpt: Data Prepper 2.15 adds Apache Iceberg as a source and writes to open-source Prometheus.
+excerpt: Data Prepper 2.15 adds Apache Iceberg and Prometheus as sources and writes to open-source Prometheus.
 meta_keywords: Data Prepper, Apache Iceberg, application performance monitoring, Prometheus, Prometheus Remote Write
-meta_description: Data Prepper 2.15 adds Apache Iceberg as a source and writes to open-source Prometheus.
+meta_description: Data Prepper 2.15 adds Apache Iceberg as a source; it can receive and write to open-source Prometheus.
 ---

 The OpenSearch Data Prepper maintainers are happy to announce the release of Data Prepper 2.15.
-With this version you can ingest data from Apache Iceberg and write to open-source Prometheus.
+With this version you can ingest data from Apache Iceberg.
+This release greatly extends Prometheus support with a remote-write source and support to ingest data into open-source Prometheus.

 ## Apache Iceberg source